Faith47

-Biography
+Career

-As both a notable South African and woman artist, Faith speaks to issues of human rights, spiritual endurance and social issues.
 Faith XLVII began painting in 1997, three years after the end of apartheid.
 Using a wide range of media, her approach is explorative and substrate appropriate – from found and rescued objects, to time-layered and history-textured city walls, to studio-prepared canvas and wood.
-A self-taught artist, Faith is widely regarded as one of the most famous South African street artists, her art reaching international fame.

 Common themes across Faith's work include sacred and mundane spaces as well as political problems, from environmental destruction, border abolition, and humanitarian issues.
 Her female figures speak to female empowerment.
 Her art and rich symbolism speaks to issues of injustice, poverty, and inequality.
 Her murals are often referred to as post-apartheid, as they confront the failure of neo-liberal politics of the South African Freedom Charter in violent and impoverished townships in South Africa.
 Her works are often associated with spirituality.
 In one of Faith's books she writes, "I am not religious but I pray through my work to unknown devils and gods.
 I look for my soul in colors and empty my being through parables of rusted, lost metal doors."
 She also has mentioned in an interview her process of urban exploration in which she feels spirits, "In empty buildings that felt like spiritual experiences, exploring holy chambers of neglected architecture... finding something so beautiful in what society disregards, and bringing to life that which usually people throw away or ignore."

 One can see the influence on environment in her site specific works, exploring abandoned spaces in her work is a recurring basis.